dmlc/xgboost/jvm-packages/xgboost4j-spark/docs/index.md

 With a newly created StringIndexer instance:

 1. we set input column, i.e. the column containing String-typed label
-2. we set output column, i.e. the column to contain the Integer-typed label.
+2. we set output column, i.e. the column to contain the Double-typed label.
 3. Then we `fit` StringIndex with our input DataFrame, 'rawInput', so that Spark internals can get information like total number of distinct values, etc.

 Now we have a StringIndexer which is ready to be applied to our input DataFrame.
-To execute the transformation logic of StringIndexer, we `transform` the input DataFrame, 'rawInput' and to keep a concise DataFrame, we drop the column `class` and only keeps the feature columns and the transformed Integer-typed label column (in the last line of the above code snippet).
+To execute the transformation logic of StringIndexer, we `transform` the input DataFrame, 'rawInput' and to keep a concise DataFrame, we drop the column `class` and only keeps the feature columns and the transformed Double-typed label column (in the last line of the above code snippet).

 `fit` and `transform` are two key operations in MLLIB.
 Basically, `fit` produces a "transformer", e.g. StringIndexer, and each transformer applies `transform` method on DataFrame to add new column(s) containing transformed features/labels or prediction results, etc. To understand more about `fit` and `transform`, You can find more details in [here](http://spark.apache.org/docs/latest/ml-pipeline.html#pipeline-components).